 Here’s a video of the demo in action.

 In the demo I used the example Grafeas server that you can build and run locally.
-There is plenty of functionality not currently implemented in this example, but you can make make queries such as these:
+There is plenty of functionality not currently implemented in this example, but you can make queries such as these:

 curl localhost:8080/v1alpha1/projects/<project ID>/notes/<CVE ID>/occurrences